mdjahidhasan009/SQL/SQL_injection.md

-SQL injection is an attempt to access a website's database tables by injecting SQL into a form ﬁeld.
+SQL injection is an attempt to access a website's database tables by injecting SQL into a form field.
 If a web server does not protect against SQL injection attacks, a hacker can trick the database into running the additional SQL code.
-By executing their own SQL code, hackers can upgrade their account access, view someone else's private information, or make any other modiﬁcations to the database.
+By executing their own SQL code, hackers can upgrade their account access, view someone else's private information, or make any other modifications to the database.

 ## SQL injection sample
 Assuming the call to your web application's login handler looks like this: